YottaDB/YDBDoc/ProgGuide/triggers.rst

 Journaling
 +++++++++++

-When journaling is ON, YottaDB/GT.M generates journal records for database updates performed by trigger logic.
+When journaling is ON, YottaDB generates journal records for database updates performed by trigger logic.
 For an explicit database update, a journal record specifies whether any triggers were invoked as part of that update.
-YottaDB/GT.M triggers have no effect on the generation and use of before image journal records, and the backward phase of rollback / recovery.
+YottaDB triggers have no effect on the generation and use of before image journal records, and the backward phase of rollback/recovery.

 A trigger associated with a global in a region that is journaled can perform updates in a region that is not journaled.
 However, if triggers in multiple regions update the same node in an unjournaled region concurrently, the replay order for recovery or rollback might differ from that of the original update and therefore produce a different result; therefore this practice requires careful analysis and implementation.
-Except when using triggers for debugging, YottaDB/FIS recommends journaling any region that uses triggers.
+Except when using triggers for debugging, YottaDB recommends journaling any region that uses triggers.

-The following sample journal extract shows how YottaDB/GT.M journals records updates to trigger definitions and information on $ZTWORMHOLE:
+The following sample journal extract shows how YottaDB journals records updates to trigger definitions and information on $ZTWORMHOLE:

 .. parsed-literal::
    GDSJEX04